RTLAB-UESTC/ITS/README.md

 $sh its.sh test.png [test file]
 you can listen a speach with a man voice.

-After installing tesseract, you must download the chinese data_training packet, and put it in the right place.
+After installing tesseract, you must download the chinese data_training package, and put it in the right place.

+The next work:
+1.get the image from camera.
+2.read the source code, and merge tesseract and ekho into a project.